DiegoDerksen/diegoderksen.github.io/_posts/2024-04-29-Mark of the Web Office.md

 As per [Microsoft documentation](https://learn.microsoft.com/en-us/deployoffice/security/internet-macros-blocked#files-on-onedrive-or-sharepoint), the correct URLs for SharePoint and OneDrive are: https://{your-domain-name}.sharepoint.com (for SharePoint) or https://{your-domain-name}-my.sharepoint.com (for OneDrive).
 However, I encountered an issue when attempting to use these URLs.
 They didn't work when saving it as a copy.
 Strangely, they did work when directly downloading it from SharePoint without opening the file or from Teams.
 This inconsistency raises questions about the underlying mechanics—why does this happen?

 # Solving the issue
+If your users don't require a copy and simply want to edit the original file, they can easily do so by clicking on "Open in Desktop app."
+This action marks the document as safe and prevents macros from being blocked, streamlining the editing process while ensuring security.

 Let's explore the zone identifier assigned to the file using PowerShell.
 Navigate to the folder containing the file, then open PowerShell there and execute the following command (you don't need admin rights):

 ```powershell